-The MontiLab is a research laboratory at the Dr. Martin Monti.
-The laboratory is housed in the , but we are also part of ., headed by
+The MontiLab is a research laboratory at the University of California Los Angeles, headed by Dr. Martin M. Monti.
+The laboratory is housed in the Psychology Department, but we are also part of the Department of Neurosurgery at the Ronald Reagan Medical Center at UCLA.

 In my laboratory we focus on two of the most fundamental aspects of being human: